Dielldev/Steganography-tool-ctf/README.md

 I developed this tool while working on a particularly challenging steganography puzzle in a CTF competition.
 The challenge involved detecting hidden information within seemingly innocent image files - a common technique used in CTF competitions and real-world steganography.

-The name "Minatori" comes from the word meaning "miners" in Italian, reflecting how this tool helps you mine for hidden data in images.

 ## Features